 - Years 3 and 4 are split between clinical general practice (40-50%) and academic training (50 - 60%%).
 The main academic focus is to undertake research projects leading to publications.
 ACFs also prepare a submission for a research training fellowship or, if applicable, post-doctoral research funding.

 ST2 entry, 3-year posts will complete their ST2 hospital training and then follow years 3 and 4 as above.
 ST3 entry, 2-year posts will follow years 3 and 4 as above.

 ACF doctors have an academic supervisor who acts as a mentor during the post.
 The academic supervisor also facilitates the development of research projects with senior researchers in the department.

-All ACFs have the opportunity to undertake the Postgraduate Diploma in Health Research.
+All ACFs have the opportunity to undertake the Postgraduate Certificate in Health Research.
 It is recommended that at least one of three contributory modules be taken during Years 1 and 2, particularly during the six-month GP attachment (vs. the hospital attachments).
 For 2 and 3 year ACF posts there will be discussion about the best timings on a personal basis.